cugos/cugos.github.com/meetings/_posts/2024-06-26-cugos_monthly.md

 lat: 47.65137
 lng: -122.30795
 category: meetings
 notes: The building is locked after 5pm.
 Someone will be there 5-10 minutes until 6pm to let us in.
-If you see nobody around and can't access, call the phone number posted at the door to be let it.
+If you see nobody around and can't access, call the phone number posted at the door to be let in.
 We will adjourn to the College Inn Pub for a happy hour after the meeting!
 ---

 **[Aaron Schechter](https://amschechter.github.io/)** will present on his current mapping projects.

 **[Christy Heaton](https://christyheaton.github.io/)** will talk about using the Python [Streamlit](https://streamlit.io/) library to make dashboards with maps.

+**Fred Lott** will talk about some initial steps in a project to convert hiking tracks to music.

 **Anyone** is invited to share (their own or news about any interesting) small or large geospatial projects.
 As always any geo-questions are encouraged and will gladly be discussed within the group.